Burton Barr Central Library, architect of record bruderDWL, Photographs by Bill Timmerman, ©bruderDWL

 Click here to view the preliminary inventory of drawings (PDF)

-Click here to view the preliminary inventory of presentation boards (PDF)
+Click here to view the preliminary inventory of exhibit and presentation materials (PDF)

 Click here to view the preliminary inventory of job files (PDF)